 3) Summer Street Festivals

 Alameda has a number of summer weekend street festivals that are perfect for entertaining the kids at a reasonable price.
-Still coming up this summer are the Park Street Art & Wine Faire (July 26 & 27) and the Neptune Beach Community Celebration on Webster Street (September 6 & 7).
+Still coming up this summer is the Park Street Art & Wine Faire (July 28 & 29).
+The Alameda JAM has already passed us by in 2018.
 Each festival has tons of tasty food and live music as well as a kids play area with jumpy houses and other attractions.